Chapter 2

 Another lingering look but no words.

-I turned away from him in frustration, my glance falling on an object plugged into a wall socket – it looked like a phone recharger.
+I turned away from him in frustration, and my gaze fell on an object plugged into a wall socket—it looked like a phone recharger.
 Inspiration struck.
 I could kill two birds with one stone by phoning Yvette: not only could I stop her from needless worry by telling her what had happened, and that I was at least in one piece, she could confirm my identity to Wilbur.

 “Can I use your phone?”
 I said, my voice suddenly enthusiastic.

 He put his hand in his shirt pocket, extracted something, and passed it to me.
-It was small and rectangular like most phones, not as slim as most and with unusually precise square edges.
+It was small and rectangular like most phones, not as slim as most, and with unusually precise square edges.
 It also had no brand name or model number, nothing visible at all, a completely black object.
-The only thing that distinguished it from being a smaller version of the monolith from 2001 A Space Odyssey was a small socket at one end – for recharging presumably – and a slight difference in texture distinguishing front from back.
-Seeing nothing to press to activate it, I turned it over and around, struggling to figure out how to use it.
+The only thing that distinguished it from being a smaller version of the monolith from 2001 A Space Odyssey was a small socket at one end—for recharging presumably—and a slight difference in texture distinguishing front from back.
 I tapped its front, but it stayed blank.
+Seeing nothing else to press to activate it, I turned it over and around, struggling to figure out how to use it.
 “How do I…?”

 Wilbur held out his hand, with a quizzical but concerned expression, and I passed the “phone” to him.
 He took it, tapped the back of it lightly with a finger, and returned it, watching me studiously the whole time.

-The phone’s screen now alight, I could see several icons, one of which was an old fashioned handset.
+On the phone’s now lit screen, I could see several app icons, one of an old fashioned handset.
 I tapped it and a number pad appeared under an address book icon.
-I tapped in my home number, but when it rang through, all I heard was an auto-message suggesting there was no such number and that I should check it before trying again.
+I tapped in Yvette’s mobile number, but when it rang through, all I heard was an auto-message suggesting there was no such number and that I should check it before trying again.
 Ignoring the advice, I tapped the same familiar number, more carefully, a second time.
 The result was the same.

-“Sure,” I muttered, relieved to have a distraction.
+“Sure,” I muttered, my mind overwhelmed yet relieved to have a distraction.
 “Whatever.”

 We walked together to the verandah, sat down on the cane chairs, and drank.
 Judging by the shadows and temperature, it was early afternoon.